-Reception - Memory Boxes exhibition: Making Afghan victims' memories and stories matter (hosted by the Transitional Justice Coordination Group - Afghanistan) 18:00 - 20:00 Justice, peace and security in Africa: deepening the role of the ICC (hosted by the Africa Network of International Criminal Justice) 18:00 - 20:00 Ratification of the Rome Statute as an important step to combating impunity for grave crimes in Ukraine (hosted by the International Renaissance Foundation) 18:00 - 20:00 Film screening: Peace Through Justice - The Legacy of Thomas Buergenthal (hosted by International Nuremberg Principles Academy) 12 19:00 Tuesday, 11 December 2018 Colombia, context and current challenges: towards another interim report on the Preliminary Examination? (co-hosted by Avocats Sans Frontieres Canada, Comision Colombiana de Juristas and HUMANAS) 08:00 - 10:00 Documenting conflict and atrocity-related sexual violence crimes in CAR, Iraq, Myanmar and Sri Lanka: Country supplements to the International Protocol on the Documentation and Investigation of Sexual Violence in Conflict (co-hosted by the United Kingdom Foreign and Commonwealth Office, the Centre for International Law Research and Policy - Case Matrix Network, the Commission for International Justice and Accountability, the Institute for International Criminal Investigations and Redress) 08:30 - 09:45 European Union coordination meeting 09:00 - 10:00 Realizing Victims' Right to Reparation at the International Criminal Court (co-hosted by Chile, Finland, Switzerland, Redress the Institute for Security Studies and the Trust Fund for Victims (TFV)) 13:15 - 14:45 Déclaration de Paris sur l'efficacité de la justice pénale internationale (co-hosted by France, Germany and Senegal) 13:15 - 14:45 Victims at the Heart of Justice: Reflections on Victims' Participation at the ICC (co-hosted by the State of Palestine, the United Kingdom and the International Federation for Human Rights (FIDH)) 13:15 - 14:45

-The role of ICCBA in supporting and enhancing complementarity (co-hosted by France Senegal and the International Criminal Court Bar Association (ICCBA))

-13:15 - 14:45 Everest 1&2

-Complementarity and Cooperation Revisited: What role for the ICC in supporting nationa and hybrid investigations and prosecutions? (co-hosted by Luxembourg, the Republic of Korea and Open Society Justice Initiative (OSJI)) 13:15 - 14:45
+Film screening: Peace Through Justice - The Legacy of Thomas Buergenthal (hosted by International Nuremberg Principles Academy) 14 19:00 Tuesday, 11 December 2018 Colombia, context and current challenges: towards another interim report on the Preliminary Examination? (co-hosted by Avocats Sans Frontieres Canada, Colombian Comision Colombiana de Juristas and HUMANAS) 08:00 - 10:00.
+Documenting Conflict and Atrocity-Related Sexual Violence Crimes in CAR, Iraq, Myanmar and Sri Lanka: Country Supplements to the International Protocol on the Documentation and Investigation of Sexual Violence in Conflict (co-hosted by the United Kingdom, the Centre for International Law Research and Policy - Case Matrix Network, the Commission for International Justice and Accountability, the Institute for International Criminal Investigations and Redress) 08:30 - 09:45 European Union coordination meeting 09:00 - 10:00 Realizing Victims' Right to Reparation at the International Criminal Court (co-hosted by Chile, Finland, Switzerland, Redress and the Trust Fund for Victims (TFV)) 13:15 - 14:45 Déclaration de Paris sur l'efficacité de la justice pénale internationale (hosted by France) 13:15 - 14:45 Victims at the Heart of Justice: Reflections on Victims' Participation at the ICC (co-hosted by the State of Palestine, the United Kingdom and the International Federation for Human Rights (FIDH)) 13:15 - 14:45 The role of ICCBA in supporting and enhancing complementarity (co-hosted by France, Senegal and the International Criminal Court Bar Association (ICCBA)) 13:15 - 14:45.
+Everest 1&2 Complementarity and Cooperation Revisited: What role for the ICC in supporting national and hybrid investigations and prosecutions? (co-hosted by Luxembourg, the Republic of Korea and Open Society Justice Initiative (OSJI)) Visit to the permanent premises 16 13:15 - 14:45

-Visit to the permanent premises 14

-13:15 - 14:45 ICC permanent premises

-Nigeria and the ICC: Addressing (Non) - Account 13:00 - 15:00.

-Closing the impunity gap: a pragmatic approach Center for Justice and Accountability and Civitation 2000 2000 as Maxima)

-18:00 - 20:00.
-Africa

-Wednesday, 12 D December 2018

-Bureau meeting 15 08:30 - 09:30 Oceania

-European Union coordination meeting

-09:00 - 10:00 Oceania 2

-Victim Participation in the Transitional Justic Uganda, Avocats Sans Frontieres, Impunity Wa •

-13:15 - 14:45 Oceania